grafana/agent/docs/sources/flow/reference/cli/convert.md

 [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/configuration/)
 to {{< param "PRODUCT_NAME" >}} configuration.

 Many OpenTelemetry Collector components are supported.
+Components are supported which directly embed upstream OpenTelemetry Collector features.
+You can get a general idea of which exist in
+{{< param "PRODUCT_NAME" >}} for conversion by reviewing the `otelcol.*` components in the [Component Reference]({{< relref "../../reference/components/" >}}).
+If you have unsupported features in a source configuration, you will receive [errors] when you convert to a flow configuration.
+The converter will also raise warnings for configuration options that may require your attention.

+Many OpenTelemetry Collector components are supported.
 You can get a general idea of which exist in Flow mode for conversion by reviewing the `otelcol.*` components in the [Component Reference]({{< relref "../components/" >}}).
 If you have unsupported features in a source configuration, you will receive [errors] when you convert to a flow configuration.
 The converter will